yfbsei/snapfire.io/docs/world-systems.md

 # World Systems Documentation

-The OpenWorld Engine uses a chunk-based streaming system to handle large-scale environments, with integrated terrain, vegetation, sky, water, and weather systems.
+The OpenWorld Engine uses a chunk-based streaming system to handle large-scale environments, with integrated terrain, vegetation, sky, and water systems.

 ## Chunk Manager